Milling (machining): Tooling

 The accessories and cutting tools used on machine tools (including milling machines) are referred to in aggregate by the mass noun "tooling".
 There is a high degree of standardization of the tooling used with CNC milling machines, and a lesser degree with manual milling machines.
 To ease up the organization of the tooling in CNC production many companies use a tool management solution.

 Milling cutters for specific applications are held in various tooling configurations.

 CNC milling machines nearly always use SK (or ISO), CAT, BT or HSK tooling.
 SK tooling is the most common in Europe, while CAT tooling, sometimes called V-Flange Tooling, is the oldest and probably most common type in the USA.
 CAT tooling was invented by Caterpillar Inc. of Peoria, Illinois, in order to standardize the tooling used on their machinery.
 CAT tooling comes in a range of sizes designated as CAT-30, CAT-40, CAT-50, etc. The number refers to the Association for Manufacturing Technology (formerly the National Machine Tool Builders Association (NMTB)) taper size of the tool.

-An improvement on CAT Tooling is BT Tooling, which looks similar and can easily be confused with CAT tooling.
+An improvement on CAT Tooling is Bridgeport Taper (BT) Tooling, which looks similar and can easily be confused with CAT tooling.
 Like CAT Tooling, BT Tooling comes in a range of sizes and uses the same NMTB body taper.
 However, BT tooling is symmetrical about the spindle axis, which CAT tooling is not.
 This gives BT tooling greater stability and balance at high speeds.
 One other subtle difference between these two toolholders is the thread used to hold the pull stud.
 CAT Tooling is all Imperial thread and BT Tooling is all Metric thread.
 Note that this affects the pull stud only; it does not affect the tool that they can hold.
 Both types of tooling are sold to accept both Imperial and metric sized tools.